marko-londo/IBM-ESPN-Case-Study/README.md

 - ### Other Major Companies in the Sports Analytics Domain

-    Apart from ESPN, there area several other companies that have made significant contributions to the field of NLP sports analytics:
+    Apart from ESPN, there area several other companies that have made significant contributions to the field of NLP sports analytics, however these companies mainly serve clients rather than customers:
     - [Sportlogiq](https://www.sportlogiq.com/ "Sportlogiq's website") - The global leader in hockey analytics, which uses computer vision and machine learning to analyze player and team performance in real time.
     - [Second Spectrum](https://www.secondspectrum.com/ "Second Spectrum's website") - Official Tracking Provider for the NBA, Premier League, and MLS, using advanced NLP algorithms to generate insights on basketball games, including shot charts, player tracking and defensive analysis.
     - [Hudl](https://www.hudl.com/ "Hudl's website") - Video analysis for coaches and players.
 Over than 200K teams across 40 sports use Hudl to capture, analyze and learn from video and data.